-When obstacles lay before you and the enemy is hot on your trail, God reminds us of this Truth: He’s with us, and He fights for us still today…
+When obstacles lay before you and the enemy is hot on your trail, the red sea miracle reminds us of this Truth: God is with us, and He fights for us still today…

 We see it over and over in His Word.
 Stories that prove how God never leaves us fending for ourselves when problems arise or seem too big.
 Miracles that remind us when we leave the battles in His hands, He can do what would be impossible for us to ever accomplish on our own.